estilles/keystone-social-login/README.md

 [![Build Status](https://travis-ci.org/JohnnyEstilles/keystone-social-login.svg?branch=master)](https://travis-ci.org/JohnnyEstilles/keystone-social-login) [![Dependency Status](https://david-dm.org/JohnnyEstilles/keystone-social-login.svg)](https://david-dm.org/JohnnyEstilles/keystone-social-login)

+>WARNING: KSL is not yet compatible with the last Keystone release (0.3.1).
+It is, however, still compatible with release 0.2.42.
+While my intent is to updated KSL to work with Keystone 0.3.x, such updated is pending Keystone's decision to officially implement a [plugin architecture](https://github.com/keystonejs/keystone/issues/912).
+Once this issue is resolved I will continue development of KSL.

 Keystone Social Login is a [Passport](http://passportjs.org/) authentication plugin for the awesome [KeystoneJS](http://keystonejs.com/).
 Since Keystone Social Login is kind of a mouthfull, let's call it *KSL* from now on.

 *KSL* is a plugin that allows you to easily Passport-enable your Keystone applications.
 The initial release of *KSL* (`0.1.0`) only supports the following Passort strategies.